abushati/Data-Loss-Preventation/README.md

 # Data-Loss-Preventation

-This is a Data Loss Preventation system user Django Rest Framework and Slack's API to retrieve messages posted in the home-assignment channal.
+This is a Data Loss Preventation system using Django Rest Framework and Slack's API to retrieve messages posted in the home-assignment channal.

 # Set up steps

-1) Clone the this repo to any folder
+1) Clone this repo to any folder

-2) Go into the folder that container the docker-compose.yml file.
+2) Go into the folder that contains the docker-compose.yml file.
 Docker version 3 is used!

 3) Run docker-compose up -d.
 Running in detach mode is necessary for the next step

 4) In order for our server to retrieve Event Subscriptions from Slack, the request url needs to be a public url.
 Ngrok is used to tunnel our localhost to a randomly generated url.
 When the containers are successfully running, run the command curl $(docker port ngrok 4040)/api/tunnels.

-5) Find the key:value as followed "public_url":"http://3a03c35f.ngrok.io".
+5) Find the key:value as followed "public_url":"http://3a03c35f.ngrok.io" in the command output.

 6) Go to the Data Loss Prevention App on the Slack platform and go to Event Subscriptions tab (under features)